peblove/bbpe16/README.md

 - Multilingual models with significant non-ASCII content

 ### Evaluation Results:
 Comprehensive testing on 434 test cases across Korean, English, Chinese, and mixed languages shows significant improvements for CJK languages while maintaining perfect roundtrip accuracy.
-See `~/work/data/utf16_tokenizer_evaluation/` for detailed results.

 ### Citation:
 If you use UTF16ByteLevelBPETokenizer in your research or applications, please cite: